COVID: Omicron surge deals heavy blow to Filipino families | DW | 24.01.2022

 The Philippines is struggling to manage soaring COVID-19 cases driven by the highly contagious omicron variant, underscoring what many say is the government's laggard approach to the pandemic.

 The country posted record high numbers of coronavirus infections this month, with total cases going above the 3 million mark.
-Positivity rate surged to nearly 50%, meaning that about half of those who took tests had COVID-19.
+The positivity rate surged to nearly 50%, meaning that about half of those who took tests had COVID-19.

 In response, the government slapped restrictions on public movement and gatherings in the capital Manila, banning in-person classes and reducing the capacity for most indoor commercial establishments.

-It also approved administering vaccines to those aged between 12 and 17, as well as shortened the time gap between the second and third, or booster, shots to three months.
+It also approved administering vaccines to those aged between 12 and 17, and shortened the time gap between the second and booster shots to three months.

 Authorities, however, said that they would limit testing to vulnerable sections of the population and deprioritize contact tracing.